16 ways to refresh old, stale and soggy food

 Wasting food is wasting cash (and hurting the environment).
 But did you know you can bring these foods back to life in a few simple steps?

-Whether you bought too much in your weekly shop, or just forgot about that half-eaten Domino's pizza, no one likes throwing away food.
+Whether you bought too much in your weekly shop or forgot about a half-eaten Domino's pizza, no one likes throwing away food.
 But what if we told you there's a chance it could be salvaged?
-Every year, around 4.5 million tonnes of food thrown away in the UK is thought to be edible.

-The main reason for food wastage is that many people don't realise that plenty of food can be eaten after its best-before date.
-These dates are there as guidance for supermarkets, and the food should still be edible a few days afterwards – they just won't be at their 'best', as the term suggests.
+One common reason for food wastage is that not everyone realises plenty of things can be eaten after their best-before date.
+Food is often still edible a little while afterwards – it just won't be at its 'best', as the term suggests.

 So, if your judgement is saying something is past its best, we've got some handy tricks to help make it taste as good as new.